IrfanTech-X/IrfanTech-X/README.md

 ---

-### 🏆 Highlights & Involvement
+## 🏆 Highlights & Involvement

-- 🎯 Organized several seminars, webinars, Workshops and Olympiads, and actively engaged in various club activities
+- 🎯 Organized and contributed to multiple **seminars, workshops, webinars, and Olympiads**, while actively participating in university club activities
-- 🌐 Participated in seminars on **AI**, **cybersecurity**, and **career dev**
+- 🌐 Attended and engaged in seminars focused on **Artificial Intelligence, Cybersecurity, and Career Development**
-- 💬 Motivated speaker and **peer mentor** at university forums
+- 💬 Served as a **motivational speaker and peer mentor**, supporting fellow students in academic and personal growth
-- 🧠 Constantly pushing boundaries with new ideas and teamwork
+- 🧠 Proactively explore innovative ideas and contribute effectively within **team-driven environments**
-- 🚀 Always eager to **learn, explore, and innovate** through teamwork and creative problem-solving
+- 🚀 Strong enthusiasm for **continuous learning, exploration, and innovation** through collaboration and problem-solving

 ---